wui-hong/tp/docs/DeveloperGuide.md

 ### Listing multiple transactions with matching payers and payees.

 Prerequisite: There is only 1 transaction stored in Spend N Split.
 The payer is "Roy".
+The description is "bread".

 `listTransaction n=Roy`